fbradyirl/fbradyirl_archive.github.io/_posts/2017-02-19-automate-your-tv.md

 ![Home Assistant Enigma2 Architecture]({{site.baseurl}}/img/posts/enigma2-hass.png)

-To start, I originally developed a python pip module, called [openwebif.py][2], which interfaces with the REST APIs built into OpenWebIf.
+To start, I originally developed a Python pip module, called [openwebif.py][2], which interfaces with the REST APIs built into OpenWebIf.
 OpenWebIf is the web interface typically installed on all Enigma2 based receivers.
 By building a pip module, it removes the need to have all the REST API logic in Home Assistant, and leaves the pip module to handle those details.
-So if the HTTP API changes some day, the pip module can be updated without having to update the component in Home Assistant.
+So if the HTTP API changes some day, the pip module can be updated without having to update the plstform in Home Assistant.

-I then developed a custom **media_player** component for Home Assistant, which allows basic control of the unit and the TV.
+I then developed a custom **media_player** platform named `enigma2` for Home Assistant, which allows basic control of the unit and the TV.

 ![Home Assistant Enigma2 Preview]({{site.baseurl}}/img/posts/enigma2gif.gif)